What is Achromatopsia?

 Achromatopsia is a non-progressive and hereditary visual disorder which is characterized by the absence of color vision, decreased vision, light sensitivity, and nystagmus.
 The cause of this disorder is absence of functioning cones (photoreceptors) in the retina.
 Patients with complete achromatopsia are only able to perceive black, white and gray shades.
 Their world consists of different shades of gray ranging from black to white, rather like only seeing the world as black and white.
 Patients with incomplete achromatopsia may perceive some limited colors.

 What are the types of Achromatopsia?

-Achromatopsia has two types; the complete type in which there is no functional cones in the retina at all and patients will have severe visual symptoms.
+Achromatopsia has two types; the complete type in which there is no functional cones in the retina at all.
+These patients will have severe visual symptoms.
 The incomplete type in which there is some functional cones and patients will have less severe visual symptoms than the complete type.

-Children with achromatopsia will have reduced vision (20/200 or less), no color vision (they perceive only black, white and gray shades), sensitivity to light (photophobia) and the presence of nystagmus (shaking of the eyes).
+Children with achromatopsia will have reduced vision (typically 20/200 or less), no color vision (they perceive only black, white and gray shades), sensitivity to light (photophobia) and the presence of nystagmus (shaking of the eyes).
 Achromatopsia is sometimes called ‘Day Blindness’, as these children see better in subdued light.
-Children with incomplete Achromatopsia may have better vision (20/120 to 20/80) and usually have less visual symptoms.
+Children with incomplete Achromatopsia may have better vision (typically 20/120 to 20/80) and usually have less severe visual symptoms.
 Moreover, children may show paradoxical constriction of the pupil in the dark, usually have high hyperopic refractive errors (need for plus power glasses).
 Nystagmus and photophobia, marked in infancy, may improve with age.
 Achromatopsia is a non-progressive disorder, which means the vision is usually stable over time.

 How common is Achromatopsia?